BCDA-APS/bluesky_training/resources/install_new_instrument.md

 specific hardware configuration.

 ## Setup your databroker catalog configuration

+Contact BCDA (bcda@aps.anl.gov) for assignment of a databroker catalog configuration.

 Let's assume (for example purposes), you have been given this bluesky/databroker catalog assignment: